 Ergonomic Study on 3D Animation Film Design

-When 3D object starts from different locations and move in different velocities, it would affect the viewers’ perception of the naturalness and harmony of the object and the whole image.
-Hence, in this project we used a 50-inch stereoscopic display and investigated how 3D objects with different moving locations and moving velocities affected viewers' perception of the 3D image quality.
+When 3D object starts from different locations and moves in different velocities, it would affect the viewers’ perception of the naturalness and harmony of the object and the whole image.
+Hence, in this project, we used a 50-inch stereoscopic display and investigated how 3D objects with different moving locations and moving velocities affected viewers' perception of the 3D image quality.
 The subjective visual comfort and image quality were measured to understand the optimal velocity and started moving disparity combination that could bring out the best subjective visual comfort and image quality.

 Application of Taguchi Experimental Design on Optimization 3D Display Systems

-In this study, we conducted a Taguchi method experiment to investigate the image quality of 3D static image.
+In this study, we conducted a Taguchi method experiment to investigate the image quality of 3D static images.
 A two-view autostereoscopic display was used to display the image.
 The independent variables were the display luminance, ambient illumination, range of disparity, brightness contrast ratio, and viewing time.
-The dependent variables were subjective comfort measurement, objective and mental visual fatigue assessment, subjective image quality and perception evaluation and depth perception measurement.
+The dependent variables were subjective comfort measurement, objective and mental visual fatigue assessment, subjective image quality and perception evaluation, and depth perception measurement.
 The purpose of this study was to find out the best combination of independent variables so that viewers can experience the least visual fatigue and best image quality while watching an autostereoscopic display.